tiendung8a6/Speaking-Vstep/README.md

 I dress professionally for work, ensuring my attire is appropriate and reflects a polished image.
 I choose outfits that are comfortable yet maintain a level of sophistication.
 #### **3. What's your favourite clothing item in winter?**
 My favorite clothing item in winter is a cozy oversized sweater.
 It keeps me warm and comfortable during the cold season.

+### 1.5 TOPIC 5: Reading
+#### **1. What kind of books do you like to read?**
+I enjoy reading a variety of books, but my favorites are usually in the fantasy or science fiction genres.
+I love novels that transport me to new worlds and explore imaginative concepts.
+#### **2. Do you read the same kind of books now that you read 5 years ago?**
+Yes, my reading preferences have evolved over the past five years as I now gravitate towards more complex and thought-provoking books compared to the ones I enjoyed before.
+#### **3. When do you think is the best time to read?
+Why?**
+I believe the best time to read is in the early morning or before bedtime.
+In the morning, our minds are fresh and focused, while reading before bed helps relax and unwind our thoughts.